CODARcode/PerformanceVisualization/README.md

 * trace detail level -- showing real function execution in a selected range of time for selected node/core.
 * node detail level -- showing an alternative cascaded view of the selected trace function execution.

+Our current release is for offline workflow examples.
+However, our front end that contains majority of functionalities is independent and well prepared for online access.
+The back end storage MongoDB can be replaced when the online data acess API is ready.

 # Installation
 Software Dependency: Our framework is a Web Socket application.
 The front end is implemented in Javascript using D3.js library.
 Node.js is used as back end server that connects to a MongoDB database for data management.
 Before execution, the data in json format must be generated and import to MongoDB.